- Anaheim Shelter Plan

 Will these just become gathering places for transients looking for a meal and shower?

 No. We heard the same concerns before opening Bridges at Kraemer Place, and those concerns have not been realized.
-Just as with Kraemer, Center of Hope and the La Palma site would only operate with detailed operational plans and security sign-off by by Anaheim Police to ensure neighboring businesses and streets are not impacted.
+Just as with Kraemer, all of Anaheim's shelters will only operate with detailed operational plans and security sign-off by by Anaheim Police to ensure neighboring businesses and streets are not impacted.

 Both sites will see security planning including: